michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 }
 ```

-As you can see they are computed properties and use `ConfigService`'s shared instance to get the fresh config but we also provide some default values in case there is no values in the `ConfigService`'s data store.
+As you can see, these are computed properties that use the `ConfigService`'s shared instance to fetch the latest configuration.
+We also provide default values in case there are no values in the `ConfigService`'s data store.

-`ConfigService` is independent from SwiftUI but we notify by `NotificationCenter` and we utilize `objectWillChange` to make a manual update to `ContentViewModel`.
-It is important to dispatch to the main queue as it will trigger UI changes and the notification center will send from a background queue. `@objc` is required for `onConfigUpdate` method because otherwise it won't be visible by `#selector`.
+`ConfigService` is independent of SwiftUI, but we notify changes using `NotificationCenter` and utilize `objectWillChange` to manually update the `ContentViewModel`.
+It’s important to dispatch updates to the main queue, as this will trigger UI changes, and `NotificationCenter` sends notifications from a background queue.

+The `@objc` attribute is required for the `onConfigUpdate` method because, without it, the method won't be visible to `#selector`.

 ```swift
 init() {